retrozinndev/colorshell/README.md

 > [!note]
 > The [AGS v3](https://github.com/aylur/ags/blob/main) version is already done!
 You can try it out in the branch [`gtk4-ags3`](https://github.com/retrozinndev/colorshell/blob/gtk4-ags3). <br>
-> The updated version will be merged into the main branch as sonn as AGS v3 reaches a stable release(tagged release).
+> The updated version will be merged into the main branch as soon as AGS v3 reaches a stable release(tagged release).

 > [!note]
 > My personal dotfiles are now on [retrozinndev/Hyprland-Dots](https://github.com/retrozinndev/Hyprland-Dots)